 The Full Faith and Credit Clause requires states to give “full faith and credit” to the judicial proceedings of other states, meaning that judgments should be recognized and enforced in like manner as they would be in the state where the judgment was originally issued.

-During a debtor's examination, the judgment creditor gathers information directly from the judgment debtor.
-This includes conducting interviews and discussions to obtain details about the debtor's assets, liabilities, income sources, and financial transactions.
+During a debtor’s examination, the judgment creditor gathers information directly from the judgment debtor.
+The debtor is required to answer questions under oath about their finances and ability to pay the judgment.
+This includes conducting interviews and discussions to obtain details about the debtor’s assets, liabilities, income sources, and financial transactions.

 In addition to gathering information through direct communication, judgment creditors can employ various discovery techniques to obtain relevant details from the judgment debtor.

 Discovery allows for a more systematic and comprehensive approach to uncovering crucial information.
-It may involve submitting written interrogatories and requests to produce documents
+It may involve submitting written interrogatories and requests to produce documents.
+The creditor may also request that the debtor bring documents proving their income, such as bank statements and pay stubs, to the examination.

 These techniques provide a structured framework for obtaining specific information and ensuring the debtor’s compliance with the examination process.